dtube/dtube/README.md

  - `.meteor` meteor files, don't touch unless you know what you are doing.
  - `.vscode` if you use visual studio code.
- - `public` static files like pics.
+ - `public` all the static files like pictures, fonts and translations.
  - `client` all the app code
  - - `client/collections` minimongo tables.
  - - `client/css` css files.